Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-09-release-notes.md

 #### Preserve Underline and Strikeout Formatting in PDF to PPTX Conversion

 Aspose.PDF for .NET 26.9 adds the `PptxSaveOptions.RecognizeUnderlineAndStrikeout` property.
-By default, the property is `true`, so underline and strikeout lines are recognized as editable text formatting during PDF to PPTX conversion.
-Set it to `false` to preserve these lines as graphics instead.
+By default, the property is set to `true`, so underline and strikeout are preserved as editable text formatting during PDF-to-PPTX conversion.
+Set it to `false` to render these lines as graphics instead.

 This enhancement addresses `PDFNET-59027`.